 During the last few years it has become possible to combine media in new ways.
 Until the end of the 1970's, a computer was still a statistical and textual manipulating device.
-Even here the capacities of 'desk-top' computers were very limited.
+Until about 1980 the capacity of 'desk-top' computers was very limited.
 During the 1980's the power and storage capacity of such computers has increased exponentially.
 Nowadays, for instance, computers can conventionally have access to stored information on hard disc or optical disc ranging from 20 to 400 megabytes.
 Such quantities would only have been envisaged with the largest mainframe computers a few years ago, and even then only in special circumstances.

-These desk-top computers are still slower than large 'mainframe' computers.
+These desk-top, lap-top and palm-top computers are still slower than large 'mainframe' computers.
 But within a few years they will be more powerful and faster than any mainframe of preceding generations.
 Furthermore, they provide interfaces (e.g. WIMP, windows, icons, mouse, pull-down menus), which are infinitely more flexible and user-friendly than previous mainframes.
 Likewise the cost of storage and computational power is constantly decreasing.

 These changes, with storage of hundreds of megabytes of direct-access information on optical disk storage already announced, presents the possibility of ordinary users setting up large textual and statistical databases on their own dedicated and 'user-friendly' machines.
-But as the databases grow in size and input methods improve, the need for more powerful information retrieval methods increases likewise.